• Skip to primary navigation

 2 filets fish of your choice, seasoning of your choice

 • In a large nonstick skillet, heat the oil until shimmering.
-Place the fish in the hot pan and cook 4 to 5 minutes.
+Place the fish in the hot pan skin side up and cook 4 to 5 minutes.
 Turn, and continue cooking until the fish pulls apart easily, about 4 minutes more.

 1 tablespoon olive oil